 \section{On the Jones polynomial as a function on $\vec{F}$}

-Building upon our previous work \cite{AiCo1}, we now focus on the problem of determining for which specialisations of the variable the Jones polynomial gives rise to a positive type function on $\vec{F}$.
+Building upon our previous work \cite{AiCo1}, we now focus on the problem of finding some specializations of the variable for which the Jones polynomial gives rise to a positive type functions on $\vec{F}$.
 A first result in this direction comes from the notion of 3-colourings (see \cite{encycl}, p.
 162).

 We proved in \cite{AiCo1} that the number of $n$-colourings ${\rm Col}_n$ defines a positive definite function on $F$.
 Moreover, it has been observed in \cite[Theorem 1.13]{P} that

 where $F_{\vec{L}}(a,x)$ denotes the two-variable Kauffman polynomial.
 Therefore, we immediately obtain the following result.